You must pass the new NEBOSH open book exam to achieve your NEBOSH National General Certificate In Occupational Health And Safety qualification.

 - Making recommendations for continuous improvement

-Without the prep work, you may lose hours wading through notes, books and hundreds of pages on Google.
+- Without the prep work, you may lose hours wading through notes and books.

 Our head of health and safety, Luke Pitt, says success lies in communication: “A great piece of advice is to tell your trainer what you need.